internet-sicherheit/eco-blockchain-governance/technical/0007-different-node-types-and-classes/README.md

 ## Drawbacks

 There is too much fragmentation in the types and classes of nodes.
-There is no standard implementation but all projects are oriented towards the technology.
+There is no standard implementation because most blockchains are desiged for a special use case (running dapps for public usage or offering a registry for self sovring identities in public or private networks) but all projects are oriented towards the technology.
 This makes it very cluttered.

 ## Prior art